raulvazquez7/analytics-engineer-challenge/Part2/README.md

 In the **"staging"** phase, the idea was to create five views, one for each of the tables in our analytical model, to extract the data as well as perform some simple calculations.

-The only notable point here is that in the stg_orders query, we create a new column called total_overdue, which we calculate by summing overdue_principal and overdue_fees.
+The only notable point here is that in the stg_orders query, we create a new column called `total_overdue`, which we calculate by summing `overdue_principal` and `overdue_fees`.

 ```sql
 -- stg_dim_shoppers